winbench/bench/docs/content/ref/config.md

 ## Overview

-There two groups of configuration properties:
+There are two groups of configuration properties:
 The first group contains properties, which are predefined by the default configuration, and can _not_ be set in the custom or site configuration.
 These properties can not be overridden, because they are used during the